JLWalsh/SimpleVM/README.md

 ##### By James L. Walsh

 ### Introduction
 This virtual machine was written in Javascript with the sole intention of learning more about how they work.
 This project is heavily inspired by [this online guide published on WikiBooks](https://en.wikibooks.org/wiki/Creating_a_Virtual_Machine/Register_VM_in_C), except it's written in JS and has more instructions.
+The machine is a register-based virtual machine, which means that is uses register to store arguments when invoking an opcode.

+### Compiler
+A basic (and most likely buggy) compiler is available under the `platforms/node` directory.
+Here you will find `svmc.bat`, which can be used to call node on `compiler.node.js` with the file to compile.

+*Example*: `svmc.bat myprogram.svms mycompiledprogram.svm`

+### Launching the virtual machine
+As for now, the only target environnement for the virtual machine is Node.
+Extending to an other environnement is as simple as providing two functions, being `promptImmediate` and `writeImmediate`.
+To run a compiled program, simply use `svm.bat` from the `platforms/node` directory.

+*Example*: `svm.bat mycompiledprogram.svm`

 ### Instructions